 Let me answer with a question.

-Do you cook (aka incinerate) your food at blazing 1400-1800° F degrees?
+Do you cook (aka incinerate) your food at blistering 1400-1800° F degrees?
 Unless you’re Mr. Heat Meiser, probably not!

 - Ground meat & meat mixtures = 160° F (see Collagen Meatballs recipe)